mikejk8s/gmud/2025-README.md

     * reconnect swimm docs
 * Security
     * Clean up image, /code etc are passing through
+* fgtrace
+    * This seems to be generating metrics in the container /app/fgtrace.json - it's created after container startup.
+Look into why I have broken fgtrace comments everywhere.

 ## To get the engine cranking again